thu-ml/zhusuan/docs/tutorials/vae.rst

 .. note::

-    For readers who are interested, we provide a detailed explanation of the :func:`~sgvb` estimator used here, though this is not required for you to use ZhuSuan's variational functionality.
+    For readers who are interested, we provide a detailed explanation of the :meth:`~zhusuan.variational.exclusive_kl.EvidenceLowerBoundObjective.sgvb`
+    estimator used here, though this is not required for you to use ZhuSuan's variational functionality.

     The key of SGVB estimator is a reparameterization trick, i.e., they reparameterize the random variable